versionone/VersionOne.Client.Requestor/HOWTO-Backbone-Fortified-Story-Editor.md

 In the process, we'll incorporate some great and popular JavaScript libraries to reduce the amount of custom code we need to write and maintain.

-In this how-to, you will:
+**In this how-to, you will:***

 * Refactor the Barebones Story Editor to become fortified with the popular Backbone.js library
 * Learn how to extend Backbone.Model and override functions to work with HTTP APIs
 * Learn the Backbone Forms library for creating HTML forms automagically from simple JS-based schemas
 * Use some handy features of Underscore.js, Backbone's counterpart library for functional utilities

+**What you'll need:**

+* Like before, I've tested these in Google Chrome and Firefox, but not other browsers yet.
+Please let me know if you find issues in other browsers.

 # Introduction and Live Finished JSFiddle Example